The Garden at 485 Elm

 Here at the Garden at 485 Elm, gardeners have been hand picking leek moth larvae and snipping off effective leaves.
 We will consider early harvest.

-UPDATE: We may have lost our entire leek crop to the leek moth.
+UPDATE: We wondered if we were going to lose our entire leek crop to the leek moth.
 But the garlic harvest is glorious, perhaps the most prolific we’ve had.
 The garlic bulbs show no damage.
 We harvested the entire garlic crop within a week of the date of last season’s harvest.
-We snipped all the stalks off to prevent any leek moths from borrowing down into the bulbs while the garlic dried.
+We snipped all the stalks off the harvested garlic to prevent any leek moths from burrowing down into the bulbs while the garlic dried.